 Arcade Mode - Players can relieve past story lines from the Street Fighter franchise by taking on a ladder of characters custom themed for numerous past titles, earning character-specific endings and artwork in the process.

 Story Mode - Players pick their challenger and fight through a set of AI battles, punctuated by cutscenes that offer insights into each character's personality and motivations.

 Survival Mode - Players face a series of opponents on a single healthbar, earning points along the way that can be used to purchase various powerups.

 Challenge Mode - Challenge Mode consists of four separate modes:

 - Demonstrations - A series of tutorials designed to help players of all levels understand and improve the way they play SFV, as well as provide advice on how to use each of the 16 characters.

 - Trials - Combo challenges for each character ranging from basic to advanced.

 - Missions - Goals that renew weekly, allowing players can complete to earn Fight Money and special unlocks.

-- Extra Battle (to be released) - Fights against special CPU bosses with in-game rewards for completion.
+- Extra Battle - Fights against special CPU bosses with in-game rewards for completion.

 Cinematic Story Mode - Bridging the narrative gap between Street Fighter IV and Street Fighter III, players take control of a wide variety of characters as they play through the story of SFV, told through a series of fully-animated cutscenes.